Meet Our Staff

 It is my mission to provide a faith filled environment that motivates and challenges each child to reach their highest potential.
 To take an active role in shaping the experiences that promotes the uniqueness and creativity of each child.
 To encourage, nurture and support each child through my interaction, dedication and commitment to this community.

-My hope for every second grade student is that they will grow to be responsible and independent students, using their creativity and critical thinking skills in everything that they do.
+I hope that my students will grow to be responsible and independent students, using their creativity and critical thinking skills in everything that they do.
 I hope to instill a curiosity for learning and help students grow to their full potential, without a fear of failing.
 Finally, I hope that students are true examples of Christ’s teachings when interacting with others.

-My hope is that my students leave third grade as capable, confident and curious people.
 I hope to show my students that by using what they learn from books, from the Gospel and from the people around them, each one of them is capable of incredible things.
-I want my students to discover that each one of them is a scientist, a mathematician, an artist, a reader and an author that has something to offer to their families, our class, our parish, Saint Patrick school and the world around them.
+I want my students to discover that each one of them is a scientist, a mathematician, an artist, a reader and an author that has something to offer to their families, our class, our parish, our and the world. around them

 I spent 12 years as a student in the Diocese of Grand Rapids, and my four children have also grown up in the Catholic School System.
 I have seen firsthand the importance of a Christ Centered Education.
 I am looking forward to guiding my students next year as they grow in their faith and hope to inspire in them a love of God and service to others.

 My hope is to create a positive learning environment for all students that focuses on caring relationships and values the gifts that each child brings with them to the classroom.